mikefreno/FlexLove/README.md

     width = "30vw",
     height = "40vh",
     backgroundColor = Color.new(0.2, 0.2, 0.2, 1),
-    -- No ID auto-generation since it's in retained mode })
+    -- ID is auto-generated if not provided (works in both modes) })

   FlexLove.endFrame()